Why Do People Become Vegetarians?

 In addition to vitamins and minerals, vegetarians need to keep an eye on their total intake of calories and fat.
 Vegetarian diets tend to be high in fiber and low in fat and calories.
 That may be good for people who need to lose weight or lower their cholesterol but it can be a problem for kids and teens who are still growing and people who are already at a healthy weight.

 Some vegetarians (especially vegans) may not get enough omega-3 fatty acids.
 Omega-3 fats are good for heart health and are found in fish and eggs.
-Some products, such as soy milk and breakfast bars, are fortified with docosahexaenoic acid (DHA), an omega-3 fatty acid.
+Plant sources of omega-3 fatty acids include some vegetable oils, (such as soybean, canola, and flaxseed), chia seeds, ground flax seeds, and walnuts.

 High-fiber diets tend to be more filling, and as a result strict vegetarians may feel full before they've eaten enough calories to keep their bodies healthy and strong.
 It's a good idea to let your doctor know that you're a vegetarian so that he or she can keep on eye on your growth and make sure you're still getting adequate amounts of calories and fat.